 Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?

 Less than Significant Impact.
 Because wineries depend on agricultural commodities (grapes) wineries are more likely to preserve farmland rather than convert it to another use.
 Construction of new or expanding wineries could occur on a wide variety of soil types throughout the state, including areas that could be categorized under the California Department of Conservation Farmland Mapping and Monitoring Program as Farmland of Statewide Importance, Prime, or Unique Farmland.
 Because site-specific projects have not been determined, this evaluation does not address site-specific impacts.
-The potential for converting farmland is impossible to determine.
-The General Order does not change zoning or land use designation and will not alter the economics of farmland conversion to other uses.
-Prior to conversion of farmland to other uses, entitlements would be required by local land use authorities, and a project specific CEQA evaluation would be performed which would address any new or expanding wineries seeking coverage under the General Order.
+The potential scope for converting farmland is impossible to determine.
+The General Order does not change zoning or land use designation but may indirectly affect farmland conversion to other uses (e.g. farmland used for winery process treatment and disposal systems to comply with this General Order).
+Prior to conversion of farmland to other uses, entitlements would be required by local land use authorities, and a project specific (or site-specific) CEQA evaluation would be performed which would address any new or expanding wineries seeking coverage under the General Order.
 The issue of farmland conversion will be evaluated on a site-specific basis as these projects are identified.
 The potential impacts of the General Order on such farmland are considered less than significant.

 Conflict with existing zoning for agricultural use, or a Williamson Act contract?